geryb-bg/gery-web/README.md

 # gery-web

-This is my personal website created using the [Vue CLI](https://cli.vuejs.org/).
+This is my personal website as well as blog posts.

 Check it out at [gergana.dev](https://gergana.dev/)